CanelaSoftware/cassiaDB_docs/Queries/cdb_batchQueryLocal.md

-cdb_advancedLocalQuery
+cdb_batchQueryLocal
 ======================
-`function cdb_AdvancedLocalQuery pQuerySetA, pLogicMap, pClientDatabasename, pOutputFormat`
+`function cdb_batchQueryLocal pQuerySetA, pLogicMap, pClientDatabasename, pOutputFormat`

 **Summary:**
 This function searches the specified local database using provided queries, applies the logical operations detailed in the pLogicMap, and returns the resulting subset in several possible formats.